 The municipality's preferred alternative is anticipated to result in direct, permanent, negative impacts to the cultural heritage attributes of the subject structure through its destruction and replacement with a new structure at the crossing.
-Mitigation measures provided in this report have been prepared to minimize these impacts and should be implemented as appropriate to the the cultural beritage value of the extent practicable to ensure impacts to the cultural heritage value of the crossing are reduced.
+Mitigation measures provided in this report have been prepared to minimize these impacts and should be implemented as appropriate to the extent practicable to ensure impacts to the cultural heritage value of the crossing are reduced.